jiumao2/Kilomatch/README.md

     - `IdxCluster`: 1 x n_unit int array of the cluster index for each unit. `IdxCluster = -1` means the unit is not assigned to any cluster.
     - `ClusterMatrix`: a n_unit x n_unit logical matrix of the cluster assignment. `ClusterMatrix(i,j) = 1` means unit `i` and `j` are in the same cluster.
     - `MatchedPairs`: a n_pairs x 2 int matrix of the unit index for each pair of units in the same cluster.
-    - `IdxSort`: a 1 x n_unit int array of the sorted index of the units computed from hierarchical clustering algorithm.
+    - `IdxSort`: a 1 x n_unit int array of the sorted index of the units computed from hierarchical clustering algorithm (single linkage + `optimalleaforder`).

     - `SimilarityNames`: a 1 x n_features cell of the names of the similarity metrics used in the analysis.
     - `SimilarityAll`: a n_pairs x n_features double matrix of the similarity between each pair of units.
 The pairs can be found in `SimilarityPairs`.